lindseyc/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/describing_scatter_plots.rst

 1. The explanatory variable (x) is age in years and the explained variable (y) is the annual salary for a sample of working adults between the ages of 18 and 65.
      ::Answer: Bottom Left.
-Most adults make more money as they get older, but
+Most adults make more money as they get older, but there are many other factors, like education and career that also impact salary.

+   .. mchoice:: identify_scatterplot_1

+   The explanatory variable (x) is age in years and the explained variable (y) is the annual salary for a sample of working adults between the ages of 18 and 65.

+   - E

-     there are many other factors, like education and career that also impact salary.
+     + Correct: Most adults make more money as they get older, but there are many other factors, like education and career that also impact salary.

+   - A

+     - Incorrect: fill.

+   - D

+     - Incorrect: fill.

 2. The explanatory variable (x) is the mean commute time in minutes and the explained variable (y) is height in inches for a sample of